 Family Disaster Preparedness Plan: You could be anywhere: at work, at school or in the car.
 How will you find each other?
 Will you know if your children are safe?
 Consider where you live and the unique needs of you will get back together and what you will do in different situations.
 (Spanish Version)

 Safety Guide: Join Stanley the Safety Bug and his friends as you learn about Seat Belt Safety, Fire Safety, Bicycle Safety, Pedestrian Safety, Tornado Safety, School Bus Safety, What to Do in an Emergency.

 A Parent’s Guide to Internet Safety: Protecting our children against the fear of crime and from becoming victims of crime on the Internet must be a national priority.

 The National Crime Prevention Council’s Internet Safety: Information and resources for staying safe online.

 Food Safety Coloring Book: The 4 steps to food safety are: Clean: Wash hands and surfaces often, Separate: Don’t cross-contaminate, Cook: Cook to proper temperatures, Chill: Refrigerate promptly.
 Published by the USDA.

 The Good Health Coloring Book: An alphabet book on various issues of maintaining good health and safety for children.
 Published by the Ohio Department of Health.

 Poison Coloring Book: Distinguish between right and wrong things to eat.

-National School Bus Safety Week Resource Guide and Activity Booklet: National School Bus Safety Week is an active and evolving public education program designed to promote
+- National School Bus Safety Week Resource Guide and Activity Booklet: National School Bus Safety Week is an active and evolving public education program designed to promote school bus safety.

-Beyond the Golden Rule: A Parent’s Guide to Preventing and Responding to Prejudice.
-Other kits and handbooks teaching tolerance's can be found at Teaching Tolerance, a project of the Southern Poverty Law Center.
+- Beyond the Golden Rule: A Parent’s Guide to Preventing and Responding to Prejudice.
+Other kits and handbooks teaching tolerance’s can be found at Learning for Justice, a project of the Southern Poverty Law Center.